 I’ve done two SWOTS today, which is quite unusual for me.
 I normally only see one client a day.
 But this morning, I was working with one of my clients I’ve been with for over a year, and we were doing an end of year review and looking at their SWOT analysis and comparing it to this time last year.
 And it was really, really good to see that a lot of the weaknesses that we’d identified we’d managed to sort out and they were no longer weaknesses.
 So that was really fantastic.

 And we just reviewed the opportunities, and obviously, you know a year on there are new opportunities.
 There are new trends in the market, and so we could add those into the SWOT analysis.
-We also looked at the strengths, and we realized that there had been some additional strengths to add in as well, so that was fantastic.
+We also looked at the strengths, and we realised that there had been some additional strengths to add in as well, so that was fantastic.

 Then the second SWOT of the day was with a new client.
 I always do a SWOT analysis with a new client.
 It helps me to get to know them, and from doing that SWOT, we can look at what are the critical things that we need to focus on for the business going forward.
 So, we’re nearly there with the SWOT.
 You’ve done your strengths, weaknesses.
 Today was the external opportunities in the market, and tomorrow we’re going to finish off with threats.
 And then I will give you a bit of advice about what we can do with your SWOT.

 I hope you’ve enjoyed this little series.
 I know it does sound boring, but when you do a SWOT, it really is enlightening, and I think it’s one of the most important things you can do for your business.
 So have a fantastic day, and I’ll catch you tomorrow for the last final bit to do our threats.

 If you want to find out more about how I can help you grow your business, then you can find out more on my Work With Me page.
 We can book a free 30-minute discovery call and chat more about the challenges that you are facing and where you might need some help.